-Students who are referred to the Senior Study Day will be issued with a permission note and supervised in the library.
+Students who are referred to the Year 12 Study Day will be issued with a permission note and supervised in the library.
 Attendance will be taken and students will be advised to show evidence of their work to their referring teachers.

-When referring a student to the After-School Study Centre, a teacher will:
+When referring a student to the Year 12 Study Day, a teacher will:

 - Identify students who are persistently late and/or absent and have missed a substantial amount of work, or who have failed to complete assessment tasks and/or substantial class work (multiple tasks) for lack of effort.
 Appropriate contact will be made with parents/carers regarding these concerns and the concerns will be documented on Sentral. - 2.
 Create an incident on Sentral (referral, senior study referral).
 Contact will be made with the parent/carer to inform them of the referral. - 3.
-Notification of this referral will be actioned by the Head Teacher Community Consultation, who will generate a permission note and distribute it to the student. - 4.
-Students will be assisted to complete the work by the Head Teacher Community Consultation during period 5, lunchtime and period 6.
-The referring teacher must provide copies of the tasks to the Head Teacher Community Consultation.
+Expect the student to complete the work in the library during period 4, period 5, lunchtime and period 6.
+The referring teacher must provide copies of the tasks or work to the student. - 4.
+Follow up on their own students and take the appropriate action.